enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

                 - enketo_express:<YOUR_LOCAL_IP_ADDRESS>
     ```

+    > **Note:** This configuration remaps `ee.kobo.local` from the Enketo instance setup by kobo-install to your local Enketo development instance.

 3. Replace `<YOUR_LOCAL_IP_ADDRESS>` with your actual local IP address:

     - **Linux/macOS:** `ip addr show` or `ifconfig`
     - **Windows:** `ipconfig`

-    > **Important:** Use your local IP address instead of `localhost` to ensure proper communication between KoboToolbox and Enketo containers.
+    > **Important:** Use your local IP address instead of `localhost` to ensure proper communication between KoboToolbox containers and your Enketo running locally.

 4. Ensure the `ENKETO_API_KEY` matches the API key in your Enketo configuration (`enketorules`).